-The library will be a physical version of the construction side of The Green Directory and will provide a resource containing appropriately sized samples of many products currently produced or manufactured in Scotland, with information about the sustainability credentials, displayed in such a way that users of the library can fully appreciate the experience of working with the associated materials in terms of smell, feel, texture, etc. The library will also have a number of full scale building sections, associated case studies, a study area and access to other A+DS resources.
-It will be open to the general public, students and building professionals, housed in a room adjacent to the A+DS Workshop on Level 2 of The Lighthouse.
+The library will provide a resource containing appropriately sized samples of many products currently produced or manufactured in Scotland, with information about the sustainability credentials, displayed in such a way that users of the library can fully appreciate the experience of working with the associated materials in terms of smell, feel, texture, etc. The library will also have a number of full scale building sections, associated case studies, a study area and access to other A&DS resources.
+It will be open to the general public, students and building professionals, housed in a room adjacent to the A&DS Workshop on Level 2 of The Lighthouse.

 The half-day event was attended by an interesting mix of architects, designers, planners, material suppliers and contractors, academic researchers and housing association representatives.
 The morning kicked off with each participant bringing with them a sample of a sustainable building material that they thought has a future in the Scottish construction industry.

 Delegates approaches to material selection were explored with reference to the following headings:

 Energy Saving and Storing